vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 In the time of Abhinava the position of this school was already well established.
 It had produced great writers like Sadyojyoti, Brhaspati and Sankaranandana.
 The leaders of this school had written learned commentaries on the Tantras, not only of the admittedly dualistic school but also on those which were known to belong to the monistic school such as the Svacchanda.
 They had also written such popular works as the Bhoga Kārikā and the Siva Tanu Sastra, which presented the fundamental principles of the school in a very simple and appealing language.
 In the eyes of Abhinava, however, this school was to be shunned ; because it was dominated by ritualism, the observance of which meant much trouble but little religious merit in return; because it could not show the right way to final emancipation and because its principles were not at all in harmony with common experience.
 It was to demolish the theories of this school that he wrote such works as the Bhedavāda Vidārana.
 In the Tantrāloka, in which he has dealt with almost all the points connected with his monistic school, he has drawn attention to the points of difference between the Siddhānta school and the Trika and has tried his best to refute the theories of the former.
 This is not the place to illustrate these differences.
 We, therefore, content ourselves with quoting the following verse of.
 Jayaratha in support of our view :

-"Sankaranandana-Sadyojyoti-Devabala-Kaņabhugādimatam Pratyākhyāsyan navamam vyācakhyāvāhnikaṁ Jayarathah."
+"Sankaranandana-Sadyojyoti-Devabala-Kaṇabhugādimatam Pratyākhyāsyan navamam vyācakhyāvāhnikaṁ Jayarathah."

 T. A., Comm., VI, 250.